 Greece is a stunning country with kind, welcoming locals, an intriguing past, stunning landscapes, and a bounty of beautiful islands.
-Greece’s amazing history, culture, and natural landscapes explain why the country attracts over 30 million tourists annually.
-Before you visit Greece, you should familiarize yourself with Greek culture and social norms.
+Greece’s fantastic history, culture, and natural landscapes explain why the country attracts over 30 million tourists annually.

-Disclaimer: Posts include affiliate links to products or services.
-I might earn a commission if you make a purchase, at no extra cost to you.
+Posts include affiliate links to products or services.
+I might earn a commission if you make a purchase.

 Getting Ready to Visit Greece?

 Matters such as how much to tip, whether or not to rent a car, and when to go are some of the details I will discuss throughout this post.
-So read on to ensure you are prepared for your amazing vacation to Greece.

 Consider Island Time